scotthlee/document-classification/README.md

 This is a collection of Python scripts for doing sentiment analysis or, considered more broadly, document classification.
 Generally, each script will vectorize your text (i.e. by some form of bag-of-words) and then train a supervised model to predict which class each of the test documents belongs to.
 The scripts can be executed piece-by-piece from within Python, but they are intended to be run from the command line and rely heavily on Python's argparse module for model customization and tuning.

 ## what's included
-  1. functions.py includes functions for training, testing, and tuning supervised document classification models
+  1. functions.py includes functions for training, testing, and tuning supervised document classification models.
   2. nbsvm.py implements Wang and Manning's (2012) interpolated multinomial naive Bayes/support vector machine.
   3. rf.py performs the same task as the NB-SVM, only using a random forest as the classifier instead of an SVM.
   4. lsa.py performs LSA via SVD and either a KNN-classifier or a linear SVM.